-Always begin with a question: Is my basement reliably and completely dry all year round?
+Always begin with a question: Is my basement reliably and completely dry all year round, year after year?
 No wishful thinking here, either.
 Just the facts, and be sure to give yourself time to gather them properly.
 More time is better.
 Every hole in the ground is dry during an August drought.
 The real test comes during a wet fall or rapid spring thaw.

 The Better Way: Instead of hoping your basement really is as dry as it seems, observe your basement for at least a few years through all seasons to ensure there’s no leakage of liquid water through walls or floors.
 Liquid water isn’t the only moisture issue, either.
 Assess airborne moisture vapour migration into the basement with sheets of plastic taped over concrete.
 If water is moving into the basement as a vapour passing through the concrete or blocks (quite common), the plastic will let it show up as condensation.

 Most basement these days are finished with stud frame exterior walls and fiberglass or rockwool batts.
 This might be fine above ground when built properly, but fiber-insulated stud frame walls often encouragehidden mold growth and poor indoor air quality throughout the house.
 When you smell a musty basement, that’s a sign indoor air quality is being compromised.
 Even an unfinished basement that’s proven itself dry over time can still get wet in unexpected ways in the future.
 That’s why you should choose an exterior wall option that resists moisture and mold to as great an extent as possible.